 Due to federal budget sequestration, beginning March 2013, the Internal Revenue Service has reduced the subsidy amounts paid to issuers of Build America Bonds each year.
 The District's semi-annual subsidy payments have been reduced by amounts ranging from 5.7% to 8.7%.
-Subject to the District's compliance with certain provisions of the ARRA and including the effect of reductions for sequestration, the District recorded \$7.8 million and \$7.9 million for subsidy earned during the fiscal years ending April 30, 2022 and 2021, respectively.
+Subject to the District's compliance with certain provisions of the ARRA and including the effect of reductions for sequestration, the District recorded \$7.8 million for subsidy earned during the fiscal years ending April 30, 2023 and 2022.
 The subsidy earned is included in the accompanying Combined Statements of Net Revenues as a reduction to interest on bonds, net.
-The balance of subsidy payments receivable was \$2.6 million as of April 30, 2022 and 2021.
+The balance of subsidy payments receivable was \$2.6 million as of April 30, 2023 and 2022.